-The Chief Executive Officer and Chief Financial Officer of the Company are responsible for designing internal controls over financial reporting or causing them to be designed under their supervision in order to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with Canadian GAAP.
-The design of our internal control over financial reporting was assessed as of the date of this Management's Discussion and Analysis.
+The Company's management, with the participation of the Chief Executive Officer and Chief Financial Officer of the Company, have designed such internal control over financial reporting, or caused it to be designed under their supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP and using the framework and criteria established in Internal Control over Financial Reporting -Guidance for Smaller Public Companies, issued by The Committee of Sponsoring Organizations of the Treadway Commission.
 The Company relies on entity-wide controls and programs including written codes of conduct and controls over initiating, recording, processing and reporting significant account balances and classes of transactions.
 Other controls include centralized processing controls, including a shared services environment and monitoring of operating results.